nafisahnubah/react-firebase-auth/README.md

 **Live Link**: https://green-horizons-9865f.web.app/

 ## Purpose
-Green Horizons is a platform designed to inspire and guide eco-conscious travelers on sustainable adventures.
+Green Horizons is a platform built using React to inspire and guide eco-conscious travelers on sustainable adventures.
 From breathtaking mountain treks to serene ocean dives, we aim to promote exploration while prioritizing environmental preservation and supporting local communities.

 ## Key Features
 - **Eco-Friendly Adventures**: Discover curated experiences that focus on sustainability and environmental stewardship.